Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 10 Mei 2026 20.50.06 UTC
+- WIB: Minggu, 10 Mei 2026 22.06.40 UTC
-- WITA: Minggu, 10 Mei 2026 21.50.06 UTC
+- WITA: Minggu, 10 Mei 2026 23.06.40 UTC
-- WIT: Minggu, 10 Mei 2026 22.50.06 UTC
+- WIT: Senin, 11 Mei 2026 00.06.40 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
+That is one of the reasons I'm so concerned."

-Kategori: success
+Kategori: technology